LinHong-HIT/DSS-USOD/README.md

 ---

 ## Acknowledgement
-We thank the developer of [MMdetection](https://github.com/open-mmlab/mmdetection), [WaterMask](https://github.com/LiamLian0727/WaterMask), and [USIS-SAM](https://github.com/LiamLian0727/USIS10K) for providing their open-source code, which greatly facilitated our benchmark evaluations.
+We thank the developer of the 40 representative methods for providing their open-source code, which greatly facilitated our benchmark evaluations.

 ---